Power of Knockoff: The Impact of Ranking Algorithm, Augmented Design, and Symmetric Statistic

-The phase diagram of knockoff-sgm is the same as the phase diagram of the prototype.
-It suggests that signed maximum is already the ``optimal" choice of symmetric statistic.
-Figure~\ref{fig:rejection-region} also gives a geometric interpretation of why signed maximum is optimal.
-From \eqref{Wj-knockoff} and that $(Z_j, \tilde{Z}_j)=(|x_j'y|,|\tilde{x}_j'y|)'$, we can derive necessary conditions for a subset ${\cal R}$ to be an eligible rejection region (i.e., there exists a symmetric statistic whose induced rejection region is ${\cal R}$): \begin{itemize} \item[(i)] ${\cal R}$ is symmetric with respect to both x-axis and y-axis. \item[(ii)] ${\cal R}\cap {\cal R}_{\pm}=\emptyset$, where ${\cal R}_{\pm}$ is the reflection of ${\cal R}$ with respect to the line $y=\pm x$. \end{itemize} The rejection region ${\cal R}_0$ of the prototype (Figure~\ref{fig:rejection-region}, right panel) does not satisfy requirement (ii).
-The rejection region of knockoff-sgm (left panel) is a {\it minimal} modification of ${\cal R}_0$ to tailor to requirement (ii).
-From this perspective, it is almost impossible to find a symmetric statistic better than signed maximum.
+As we have mentioned earlier, signed maximum is ``optimal" among all symmetric statistics, because its phase diagram already matches with the information-theoretic lower bound.
+Now, we use Figure~\ref{fig:rejection-region} to provide a geometric interpretation of why signed maximum is ``optimal".
+We call a subset ${\cal R}$ an eligible rejection region if there exists a symmetric statistic $f(\cdot,\cdot)$ whose induced rejection region is ${\cal R}$.
+It is not hard to see that any eligible ${\cal R}$ should be symmetric with respect to both x-axis and y-axis.
+In addition, by the anti-symmetry requirement $f(v,u)=-f(u,v)$, an eligible rejection region also needs to satisfy the following necessary condition: {\it ${\cal R}\cap {\cal R}_{\pm}=\emptyset$, where ${\cal R}_{\pm}$ is the reflection of ${\cal R}$ with respect to the line $y=\pm x$}.
+The prototype has the optimal phase diagram, but its rejection region ${\cal R}_0$ (Figure~\ref{fig:rejection-region}, right panel) does not satisfy this condition.
+We can see that the rejection region of knockoff-sgm (left panel) is a {\it minimal} modification of ${\cal R}_0$ to tailor to this condition.
+This partially explains why signed maximum is already the best choice in this setting.